-6.62 GRT4 - Site Allocations: Site NUA/GRT/14 Old Stable Yard, Land North of Winthorpe Road, Newark
+6.73 GRT4 - Site Allocations: Site NUA/GRT/11 Belvoir Ironworks North, Newark

-This site has been allocated for 14 pitches.
+This site has been allocated for between 15 and 27 pitches and a new site office to assist with the management and operation of the new pitches.
 This allocation will have strong and significant beneficial impacts in relation to the Housing and Equality objectives.
-It will have potentially significant beneficial impacts in relation to the Health and Education objectives and potentially minor beneficial impacts in relation to the Community Safety, Sustainable Communities, Deprivation and Design objectives.
-In relation to the Transport objective, the impacts are neutral.
-It does, however, have minor conflicts with the Landscape and Land Use, Climate Change and Water Management and Flood Risk objectives due to the location being beyond the Urban Boundary, within an Open Break and within Flood Zone 2.
+It will have potentially significant beneficial impacts in relation to the Health, Sustainable Communities and Education objectives and potentially minor beneficial impacts in relation to the Community Safety, Deprivation and Design objectives.
+There would be a neutral impact on both the Climate Change objective, as a result of potentially positive and negative impacts, and on the Water Management and Flood Risk objective.
+It does, however, have minor conflicts with the Transport objective due to the location being beyond the Urban Boundary.

-6.63 GRT4 - Site Allocations: Site NUA/GRT/15 Land at Appleby Lodge, Barnby Road, Newark
+6.74 GRT4 - Site Allocations: Site NUA/GRT/12 Old Stable Yard, Land North of Winthorpe Road, Newark